Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 ## How to use the sample

-Pan and zoom the map to see the symbology from the custom dictionary style.
+Use the radio buttons to toggle between the dictionary symbols from the web style and style file.
+Pan and zoom around the map to see the symbology from the chosen dictionary symbol style.

 ## How it works

-1. Create a new `DictionarySymbolStyle` by passing in the path to the custom style file (.stylx).
+1. Create a `PortalItem`, referring to a `Portal` and the item ID of the web style.
+2. If the web style toggle has been selected, create a new `DictionarySymbolStyle` from the portal item using `new DictionarySymbolStyle(portalItem)`
+3. If the file style toggle has been selected, create a new dictionary symbol style using `DictionarySymbolStyle.createFromFile(stylxFile.getAbsolutePath())`
+4. Load the symbol dictionary asynchronously using `dictionarySymbolStyle.loadAsync()` and wait for it to completely load using `dictionarySymbolStyle.addDoneLoadingListener()`.
-2. Create a new `DictionaryRenderer`, providing the dictionary symbol style.
+5. Create a new `DictionaryRenderer`, providing the dictionary symbol style.
-3. Apply the dictionary renderer to a feature layer using `layer.setRenderer(dictionaryRenderer)`.
+6. Apply the dictionary renderer to a feature layer using using `FeatureLayer.setRenderer(dictionaryRenderer)`.
+7. Add the feature layer to map using `Map.getOperationalLayers().add(FeatureLayer)`.

 ## Relevant API

 * DictionaryRenderer
 * DictionarySymbolStyle
+* Portal
+* PortalItem

 ## About the data

 The data used in this sample is from a feature layer showing a subset of [restaurants in Redlands, CA](https://services2.arcgis.com/ZQgQTuoyBrtmoGdP/arcgis/rest/services/Redlands_Restaurants/FeatureServer) hosted as a feature service with attributes for rating, style, health score, and open hours.
 The feature layer is symbolized using a dictionary renderer that displays a single symbol for all of these variables.
-The renderer uses symbols from a custom [restaurant dictionary style](https://arcgisruntime.maps.arcgis.com/home/item.html?id=751138a2e0844e06853522d54103222a), available as an item from ArcGIS Online, to show unique symbols based on several feature attributes.
+The renderer uses symbols from a custom restaurant dictionary style created from a [stylex file](https://arcgisruntime.maps.arcgis.com/home/item.html?id=751138a2e0844e06853522d54103222a) and a [web style](https://arcgisruntime.maps.arcgis.com/home/item.html?id=adee951477014ec68d7cf0ea0579c800), available as an items from ArcGIS Online, to show unique symbols based on several feature attributes.
 The symbols it contains were created using ArcGIS Pro.
 The logic used to apply the symbols comes from an Arcade script embedded in the stylx file (which is a SQLite database), along with a JSON string that defines expected attribute names and configuration properties.

 ## Additional information